The concept of autonomous vehicles (AVs) has fascinated many, often seen as key to a futuristic society.

 - Optimized Traffic Flow: Self-driving cars can communicate with traffic infrastructure, adjusting speed, and routes to minimize congestion.
 They will use real-time data to find the fastest, least congested routes, reducing overall travel times.

 - On-Demand Ridesharing: As AVs become widely available, traditional car ownership may decline.
-Instead of owning a vehicle, people could hail autonomous taxis or ridesharing services at their convenience, helping to reduce the number of cars on the road and alleviate congestion.
+Instead of owning a vehicle, people could hail autonomous taxis or ridesharing services at their convenience.
+This would help to reduce the number of cars on the road and alleviate congestion.

-- First and Last Mile Solutions: Autonomous vehicles can be used to complete the “first and last mile” of journeys, providing efficient connections to public transit hubs and helping people reach their destination without needing to park or transfer to another mode of transport.
+- First and Last Mile Solutions: Autonomous vehicles can be used to complete the “first and last mile” of journeys, providing efficient connections to public transit hubs.
+It would also be helping people reach their destination without needing to park or transfer to another mode of transport.

 Impact: